 And it doesn’t have to be an iPad – it can be any tablet you own, as long as it fits in the compartment.
 If you like to carry all your electronics with you, then I think you will love all of these different sleeves and pockets of the Spire.

 Well, if I had to pick just one, I would pick the Spire backpack.
-I love how it is actually the smaller of the two, but at the same time it has a larger capacity.
+I love how it is actually the smaller of the two, but at the same time, it has a larger capacity.
 I also really like all of its different compartments and sleeves, as I prefer to have my gear organized, rather than keep everything in the same compartment.

 However, it is the more expensive backpack, and you are going to have to shell out about $100 for it.
 So, if you are on a budget, I think the Rogue would be the better choice for you.
-It has many identical features as the Spire, and only lacks a few.
+It has many identical features to the Spire, and only lacks a few.
 And it has a much more attractive price tag than the Spire – you can get the Black one for less than $50.

 But, ultimately it is going to be your choice, and you should get the backpack that you find suits your own needs best.
 Pick one of these Timbuk2 backpacks and head over to Amazon – I bet you won’t find a better deal anywhere else.